First look at NS Square, the ‘red dot’ of downtown Singapore

 SINGAPORE: The NS Square, which will replace The Float @ Marina Bay, will become a “red dot” and the “central focus” of Singapore’s downtown, announced Prime Minister Lee Hsien Loong in his National Day message on Sunday morning (Aug 9).

-Revealing visuals of the area for the first time, Mr Lee said the development will be aligned on a central axis, with The Promontory on the opposite side of Marina Bay.
+Revealing artist's impressions of the area for the first time, Mr Lee said the development will be aligned on a central axis, with The Promontory on the opposite side of Marina Bay.

 “The platform will become a red dot, shining bright in our city.
 NS Square will be the central focus of our new downtown.
 We will build a gallery there to showcase our National Service story, and honour the contributions of national servicemen past and present.